limehouselabs/led-screens/content/docs/tiles/dmg1083/_index.md

 ## Description

 These tiles are originally from a [digiLED IMAG-R 3200](../../../datasheets/digiLED_iMAG-R_Series.pdf) screen.
-They were driven with a Novastar system using the MRV270 receiver card, with each receiver driving a module comprising a 2x2 array of tiles.
+They were driven with a Novastar system using the MRV270/MRV470 receiver card, with each receiver driving a module comprising a 2x2 array of tiles.

 It appears these LED tiles are similar or identical to models DMG1085 and DMG1075 (perhaps the only difference is the specific model of LEDs).

 The PCBs are mounted in a beautifully-manufactured aluminium frame which has magnets and alignment pins for mounting.

-It seems to be best to consider this as an 80x80 px display with 2 missing columns/rows.
-The 20 driver chips are capable of driving 320 pixels at a time, which means 6400/320 = 1/20th of the screen is driven at once.
+Electronically, this as an 80x80 px display with 2 missing columns/rows.
+The 20 driver chips are capable of driving 320 pixels (4 rows) at a time, which means 6400/320 = 1/20th of the screen is driven at once.

 The board also features a MOM (memory-on-module) flash chip (neatly labelled in a box on the silkscreen) which seems likely to contain panel-specific calibration data.